gabrielcostasilva/sa-todo/README.md

 To try out the app, type and run: `java -jar target/todo-1.0-SNAPSHOT.jar add "To do the dishes"`

-Please notice that the last three arguments represent the values and the operation that the calculator uses.
+Please notice that the last two arguments represent the todo operation and title.

 ## Testing
-This project features a [test class](./src/test/java/edu/utfpr/cp/sa/CalculatorTest.java) that asserts the implementation correctness.
+This project features a [test class](./src/test/java/br/edu/utfpr/cp/sa/TodoTest.java) that asserts the implementation correctness.
 This project uses JUnit 5 for creating unit tests.

 One can run all tests by typing and running: `mvn clean test`